BAJAJ FINSERV DIRECT LIMITED

 • Market Intermediaries: Brokers, merchant bankers, depositories (NSDL, CDSL), and registrars assist in trading, issuance, and settlement.

-• Investors: Retail investors, institutional investors (mutual funds, insurance companies), and foreign portfolio investors (FPIs) participate in markets.
+• Investors: Retail investors, institutional investors (mutual funds and insurance companies), and foreign portfolio investors (FPIs) participate in markets.

 Functions of Capital Markets